RMerl/asuswrt-merlin.ng/release/src/router/getdns/stubby/README.md

 https://repology.org/metapackage/getdns/versions
 https://repology.org/metapackage/libyaml/versions

 * A [Windows Installer](https://dnsprivacy.org/wiki/x/CoBn) is now available for Stubby.
+From version 0.4.0 the msi installer includes a development version of a Windowd GUI.
 * A Homebrew package for stubby is now available (`brew install stubby`).
 * A [GUI for macOS](https://dnsprivacy.org/wiki/x/CIBn) is also available for testing